Bolstering the India component of the Nationally Determined Contributions - Transport Initiative for Asia (NDC TIA)

-Title: NDC Transport Initiative for Asia
+Title: NDC Transport Initiative for Asia – India component

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+Commissioned by: The Federal German Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Overall term: 2019 to 2024